talkable/talkable-docs/source/ecommerce/platform/shopify.rst

      Post Purchase campaign located at Thank You page after Checkout.

      To check how Standalone Campaign looks visit */pages/share* or */pages/invite* links of your store.
-     You can edit this links in Administrativr panel of your store.
+     You can edit this links in Administrative panel of your store.

 Manual integration
 ------------------